AdobeDocs/marketo.de-DE/help/marketo/product-docs/core-marketo-concepts/marketing-calendar/calendar-hd/create-a-custom-goal.md

    ![](assets/image2015-3-24-12-3a39-3a28.png)

-   Ihr benutzerdefiniertes Ziel wurde erstellt!
+   Das benutzerdefinierte Ziel wurde erstellt.

    ![](assets/image2015-3-24-12-3a41-3a43.png)